-On December 2, 2021, we issued \$425 million of Series J non-cumulative perpetual preferred stock.
+On December 2, 2021, we issued \$425.0 million of Series J non-cumulative perpetual preferred stock.
 We used the net proceeds from the Series J preferred stock issuance to increase our regulatory capital pursuant to FCA regulations and for general corporate purposes, including the redemption of our Series G non-cumulative perpetual preferred stock on January 1, 2022.
 Dividends on the Series J preferred stock, if declared by the Board of Directors in its sole discretion, are non-cumulative and are payable quarterly in arrears beginning on April 1, 2022 and will accrue at a fixed annual rate of 4.25 percent from the date of issuance up to, but excluding January 1, 2027.
 Thereafter, dividends will accrue at an annual rate equal to the five-year U.S. Treasury rate as of the most recent reset dividend determination date plus a spread of 3.049 percent per annum and will be paid quarterly.
+The preferred stock is redeemable at par value, in whole or in part, at the Bank's option quarterly beginning on or after January 1,

-On January 1, 2022, we redeemed all of our outstanding Series G non-cumulative perpetual preferred stock totaling \$200 million.
+On January 1, 2022, we redeemed all of our outstanding Series G non-cumulative perpetual preferred stock totaling \$200.0 million.
 The dividend rate for our Series G preferred stock was 6.125 percent through the date of redemption.